NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 We've now created a raster from band 34 reflectance data.
 We can plot that data if we want using the `plot` command.

 	writeRaster(b34r,file="band34.tif",overwrite=TRUE)

+###Extra Credit
+If you get done early, experiment with

+1. Creating rasters from other bands in the dataset.
+2. Varying the distribution of values in the image to mimick an image stretch. e.g. `b34[b34 > 6000 ] <- 1`